Sometimes I Sit and Think, and Sometimes I Just Sit: Background and recording

-After playing with various bands in Melbourne, Barnett used money that she had borrowed from her grandmother to start her own Milk Records label and released her first EP, I've Got a Friend Called Emily Ferris (2012).
+After playing with various bands in Melbourne, Barnett used money that she had borrowed from her grandmother to start her own Milk!
+Records label and released her first EP, I've Got a Friend Called Emily Ferris (2012).
 Following that release, Barnett signed to Marathon Artists (via its House Anxiety imprint).
 In August 2013, Marathon Artists released The Double EP: A Sea of Split Peas, packaging the first EP with Barnett's second, How To Carve A Carrot into a Rose.
 The Double EP brought Barnett international critical acclaim, with the lead single, "Avant Gardener", named 'Best New Track' by Pitchfork in 2013.

 How To Carve A Carrot was released on a limited run by Milk!
 Records as a standalone EP in October 2013.

 In 2014, Marathon Artists partnered with Mom + Pop Music for the US release of The Double EP.

 Barnett had spent a year writing songs for her album but only showed them to her band a week before they were recorded in order to capture a "fresh" sound.
 The song "Pedestrian at Best" was written "at the last minute" and the recorded version was the first time that Barnett had sung the words out loud.
 The album was largely recorded over eight days in Melbourne in April 2014 but the release was delayed due to touring commitments.
 Some early promo copies were distributed in Europe in mid-December 2014, and Barnett unveiled the album at the 2015 South by Southwest music festival in March and then embarked on a world tour beginning in Paris.

 In the liner notes, Barnett reveals that the album's title was inspired by a poster that hung in her grandmother's bathroom.
-It is also used as part of the lyrics of the hidden/bonus song "Stair Androids & Valley Um..." (see Track Listing section, below).
+It is also used as part of the lyrics of the hidden/bonus song "Stair Androids & Valley Um..."